 - Montmartre: Famous for its bohemian past, this district is home to artists and musicians.
 Explore its cobblestone streets and lively squares.

 - Latin Quarter: With its vibrant nightlife and numerous bookshops, the Latin Quarter is perfect for students or those looking for a lively atmosphere.
+Learn more about what areas and neighborhoods to stay in Paris as a a tourist

 Local Tips for Your Visit